apache/dolphinscheduler/dolphinscheduler-registry/README.md

 ### dolphinscheduler-registry-all

-This module is used for exporting the implemention of registry.
+This module is used for exporting the implementation of registry.
 If you want to add new registry,you should add the dependency in the pom.xml

 ### dolphinscheduler-registry-api